kairosdb/metrics4j/README.md

 For a detail description of how this works see: https://github.com/kairosdb/metrics4j/wiki/TimestampCounter

-* _increment-frequency:_ (20000) How often in milliseconds to increment the reporting timestamp.
-Default 20sec.
-* _bucket-size:_ (60000) Size of timestamp counting bucket.
-Default 1 min.

 ### Formatters
 A formatter can change the name to your liking ie. underscore vs period